OnahPmi/Multiple-Ligand-Docking-with-Vina/README.md

 **Using the `obabel_prep_ligands` executable**

 1. **Setup:**
-   - Ensure the executable `obabel_prep_ligands` and your ligand file are in the same folder.
+   - Ensure the executable `obabel_prep_ligands` and your ligand file are in the same folder or add the directory of the executable to your system path variable.
    - For ligand preparation from a single file:
      - Place your SDF file (e.g., `raw_ligand.sdf`) in the same folder as the executable.
    - For ligand preparation from multiple files: